 You may never know that you carry the virus on your skin, in fact you will not know you have the virus unless a first cold sore blister appears.

 The blisters are sore.
 Some people say that they get them when they are over tired or ‘run down’.
-People tend to get a cold sore 2 to 6 times a year after their first sore.
+People tend to get a cold sore two to six times a year after their first sore.
 For most people this is not serious.

 We know that small babies are particularly at risk from this virus.
 It can cause ‘neonatal herpes’ which is extremely dangerous if not treated very quickly.